First Time Home Buyer in QUEBEC- Full Guide

 Purchasing a home for the first time can be daunting and feel like a foreign process, but you’re at the right place, as you’ll get all the step-by-step help here.

-We’ve created a curated guide specifically for first-time homebuyers in Quebec to help make the process as smooth as possible.
+I’ve created a curated guide specifically for first-time homebuyers in Quebec to help make the process as smooth as possible.

 First-time home buyer Quebec down payment, How much?

 The first-time home buyer in Quebec requires a minimum of 5 percent of the existing home or 5 to 10% of the potential purchase price of the newly constructed property unless you are a cash home buyer.

 The down payment is the money you pay upfront to buy a house.
 It’s important to know how this differs from a mortgage, which is the money you borrow to pay for a house.

 Your lender will subtract your down payment from the total cost of the home you’re buying.
 If you’re taking out a conventional loan, you may be asked to put down anywhere from 5 to 20 percent of the sale price in cash.
 The minimum amount you need for your down payment depends on various factors, such as the purchase price of the home and whether your lender will require private mortgage insurance (PMI).

 How much down payment do I need for a house for the first-time buyer ?

 The amount of down payment depends on the total selling price of the potential property you’re thinking of buying as your first home in Quebec.
 For instance, if the property’s price is $500,000, you may need at least $25,000 as a downpayment, or you can reduce the down payment amount with the help of interest-free first-time buyer incentives and get a loan for up to $16,500 for the down payment.
 So, technically you only need a down payment of $8,500 out of your pocket as a first-time buyer.